Madhatter2099/Fitting_Barton/README.md

 fit_csf_normalized.m: main function, used to fit a single peak curve.

-example_usage.m: example script demonstrating how to generate data and fit it.
+example_2.m: example script demonstrating how to generate data and fit it.

 A controls the overall magnitude and is fixed to 1 in this code to accommodate the normalized data.